-Oriental medicine perceives health as the free and equal circulation of qi throughout all organs and areas of the body, and depends upon the balance of opposing energies (yin cooling/nourishing and yang – warming/active), the strength of organ reserves (qi, blood, fluids) and the movement of body substances in the correct direction.
-When the circulation of qi is impeded, counter flow occurs interrupting the normal function and draining the reserves of the vulnerable organ systems.
-Signs and symptoms of the dysfunction develop and illnesses or disease result if the situation remains unchecked.
-Acupuncture can be administered to help correct the imbalance by incorporating acupuncture points that balance yin and yang, correct the flow of qi and restore more efficient functioning to the organs.
+Oriental medicine perceives health as the free and equal circulation of qi, blood and fluids throughout all organs and areas of the body.
+This depends upon the balance of opposing energies (yin cooling/nourishing and yang – warming/active), the strength of organ reserves (qi, blood, fluids) and the movement of body substances in the correct direction.
+When the circulation of qi and blood is impeded, counter flow occurs interfering with normal function further depleting vulnerable organ systems.
+Signs and symptoms of the dysfunction develop and if the situation remains unchecked, illness or disease may result.
+Traditionally it is thought stimulating acupuncture points might help balance, correct counterflow flow of qi and restore more efficient functioning to the organs.

 Acupuncture has the potential to help people manage a range of symptoms including pain, stress, fatigue and support other treatment modalities.
 When acupuncture is implemented by a registered acupuncturist it is generally considered to be safe.
 By maintaining their knowledge and continuing education the practitioners at Lotus Healing Arts take every possible precaution to ensure the safety of their patients.
 However, as with all health treatments acupuncture may be occasionally associated with adverse reactions such as small bruises.

 Karen and Lauren use acupuncture in combination with other modalities such as Chinese herbal medicine, cupping, tui-na (massage) and moxabustion (the burning of moxa leaves from the Chinese wormwood tree).
 As acupuncture is also thought to stimulate the release of endogenous opiate like hormones, it often induces a deep state of mental and body relaxation with some people falling asleep during a session.
 During a treatment needles are left in place for 25-40 minutes depending on the condition being treated.